there are no necessary or sufficient criteria for ‘money’. Anything that enhances the ability to create universal credit will do.

 I believe this will be the ultimate fate of Bitcoin, to be the “high-powered money” that serves as a reserve currency for banks that issue their own digital cash.
 Most Bitcoin transactions will occur between banks, to settle net transfers.
 Bitcoin transactions by private individuals will be as rare as … well, as Bitcoin based purchases are today.”

-While I think Finney was mostly directionally correct, the picture will likely become far more complicated than what he imagined here, due to a combination of both higher ‘layers’ of Bitcoin and interoperability with other protocols, which I discuss below, and the possibility of integration Bitcoin into FX markets to serve a range of business needs.
+While I think Finney was mostly directionally correct, the picture will likely become far more complicated than what he imagined here, due to a combination of both higher ‘layers’ of Bitcoin and interoperability with other protocols, which I discuss below, and the possibility of integrating Bitcoin into FX markets to serve a range of business needs.

 FX is a gigantic industry that isn’t necessarily cheap.
 Common pairs such as Dollar to Pound have very liquid markets and very tight spreads (for trade participants, but not even necessarily for consumers) but to consider an extreme example, moving Indonesian Rupiah into Peruvian Sol will likely be very expensive and may invalidate the business case behind the desired move.
 The more contrived the example, the longer it will take, also.
 Were both Bitcoin and a range of local fiat exchanges to be liquid enough, this would be far preferable for almost every FX transaction imaginable, possibly only excluding the interchange of Dollars, Pounds, Euros, and Yen.
 The reason is simple: it rarely takes more than one hour to transact Bitcoin, and is often more like 10–15 minutes.
 Also, the cost is utterly negligible compared to FX, and is actually regressive: miner fees (if they exist at all) are determined by how congested each block is with the data of individual transactions, which is unrelated to transaction value.
 And notice that volatility doesn’t matter either: only market liquidity does.
 Even Bitcoin is not volatile enough to create an exposure risk over the space of 15 minutes, and it will become less so the more it is used as a kind of meta-currency or settlement-commodity (or however else it helps to conceptualise it) rather than a speculative asset.
 What matters far more is that there are adequately liquid exchanges in the relevant currencies.
 If there are several markets between Bitcoin and the Dollar, and several more between Bitcoin and the Rupiah and the Sol, that are deep and liquid enough to prevent any arbitrage triangles emerging, then the problem should be solved.
 What would stymie this would be dramatically different exchange rates for Bitcoin in different exchanges such that value couldn’t really be transferred in the first place — but volatility is largely irrelevant.